ZhuLab-Fudan/DeepMHCIIpro/README.md

 * `Allele_Names`: Each allele name
 * `Allele_EL_Scores`: Each allele score for presentation

-### Source code installation (For experiment validations)
+### For experiment validations
-All independent test datasets and trained model weights across multiple versions are publicly available, allowing users to fully reproduce our experimental results.
+All trained model weights across multiple versions are publicly available, allowing users to fully reproduce our experimental results.
 The Python version can be manually modified in the environment.yaml file if needed.
 ```bash
 git clone https://github.com/lijxgit/DeepMHCIIpro.git && cd DeepMHCIIpro
 conda env create -f environment.yaml